ohager/signumfs/README.md

 Data can be compressed (using Brotli) optionally, but also keep in mind, that most media types are already compressed efficiently.
 Compression makes sense for textual data.

-## Limits and Considerations

-As space is a valuable resource on blockchain certain costs are involved: ~0.06 SIGNA/kB Furthermore, upload file size is limited to 2 MiB at the moment, resulting in 2,098 transactions à 0.06 SIGNA + 1 transaction à 0.02 SIGNA, summing up to 125.90 SIGNA.
-To not congest the chain the maximum amount of transactions per block is set to 128.
-So, full 2 MiB would be split into 17 Blocks each taking in avg.
-4 minutes until confirmed.
-So taking ~68 Minutes until the entire file is confirmed by the network.

 ## Installation

 > Requires Node 16+ installed